 Once upon a time, teeth whitening was a strictly in-office treatment.
 Then, whitening strips took over-the-counter options mainstream.
 It’s easy to see why; they are an all-in-one solution that requires minimal prep or thought.
 No measuring gel, no cleaning trays, no holding an LED light in place.
 You just clean and dry your teeth, stick the strips in place, and go.

 There are some variations between whitening strips.
-Some need to be worn for just 30 minutes, others for 60.
+Some require just 30 minutes of wear, others require 60.
 Some use hydrogen peroxide, others carbamide peroxide — and some skip the peroxide completely.
-And then there are strips that dissolve in your mouth, eliminating the disposal step of using them.
+And then there are strips that dissolve in your mouth, no cleanup necessary.

 The primary downside of whitening strips is that they don’t always reach all the surfaces of the teeth.
-If you have alignment issues, you might find that the results are a bit uneven.
+If you have misaligned teeth, you might find the results slightly uneven.
 If this isn’t a concern for you, then they might be the easiest and most affordable whitening option, with most boxes of whitening strips costing between $20–$50.

 Pros: